reudy14/SecretSanta/README.md

 ## Notes

-- Currently uses in-memory storage (parties reset on server restart)
+- Uses file-based storage with automatic backups
+- Parties and assignments persist between server restarts
 - For production, consider adding a database (MongoDB, PostgreSQL, etc.)
 - The assignment algorithm ensures no one gets themselves
 - All assignments are generated once per party and cached